-Annual geraniums (Pelargonium hybrids) are amazing—they grow and bloom beautifully from spring to frost without a lot of fuss.
+Annual geraniums (Pelargonium hybrids) are amazing — they grow and bloom beautifully from spring to frost without a lot of fuss.
 Then you dig them up in fall, put them in a cardboard box or a paper bag to store over winter and these tough little plants will take off and grow again the following spring.
-Here's how to save your geraniums over winter so you can enjoy them year after year.
+Watch our video and read our article below to learn how to save your geraniums over winter so you can enjoy them year after year.

 Step one — Get geraniums out of the ground